open-policy-agent/opa/site/README.md

 To update the live website, perform the following steps:

-1. Obtain a fresh copy of the repository
+1. Obtain a fresh copy of the repository and build the site.

     ```
-    git clone git@github.com:open-policy-agent/opa.git opa-site
+    git clone git@github.com:open-policy-agent/opa.git
-    ```

-    - Note: if you are preparing documentation for a specific release, checkout the release tag in this step as well.

-1. Build the site content and save the output:

-    ```
-    cd opa-site/site
+    cd opa/site
     jekyll build .
     tar czvf ~/site.tar.gz -C _site .
     ```

+    > If you are updating the website as part of a release, the site content
+    > will have been built by the `make release` command so this step can be
+    > skipped.

 1. Checkout the gh-pages branch and overlay the new site content:

     ```
     git checkout gh-pages
     tar zxvf ~/site.tar.gz
-    git commit -a -m "Updating site for release 0.12.8"
+    git commit -a
     ```

 1. Push the gh-pages branch back to GitHub: